R. K. Laxman: Personal life

 Laxman was first married to Kumari Kamala, a Bharatanatyam dancer and film actress who began her film career as a child actress named "Baby Kamala" and graduated into adult roles under the name "Kumari Kamala" ("Miss Kamala").
 They had no children and after their divorce in 1960 Laxman married his niece whose first name was again Kamala.
-She was the author and children's book writer Kamala Laxman.
+She was the author and children's book writer- Kamala Laxman.
 In a cartoon series named "The star I never met" in film magazine Filmfare he painted a cartoon of Kamala Laxman, with the title "The star I only met!"
-The couple had a son Srinivas, who worked for a while with The Times of India too.
+The couple's son Srinivas Laxman is a Mumbai-based freelance space journalist who has contributed regularly to The Times of India.

 In September 2003, Laxman suffered a stroke that left him paralysed on his left side.
 He recovered from it partially.
 On the evening of 20 June 2010, Laxman was admitted to Breach Candy Hospital in Mumbai after being transported by an air ambulance from Pune.

 Death

 Laxman died in Deenanath Mangeshkar Hospital in Pune on India's Republic Day in 2015 at the age of 93.
 He was hospitalised three days earlier for a urinary tract infection and chest problems that ultimately led to multiple organ failure.
-He had reportedly suffered multiple strokes since 2010.A cartoon that Laxman had made following the successful landing of Mangalyaan on Mars was posted by the Indian Space Research Organisation on its Facebook and Twitter pages on 27 January.
+He had reportedly suffered multiple strokes since 2010.
+A cartoon that Laxman had made following the successful landing of Mangalyaan on Mars was posted by the Indian Space Research Organisation on its Facebook and Twitter pages on 27 January.
 Maharashtra Chief Minister Devendra Fadnavis announced that Laxman would be accorded a state funeral and a memorial would be built in his honour.
 Laxman's body was kept at the Symbiosis Institute's Pune premises near the "Common Man" statue and his body was cremated at the Vaikunth crematorium.